top of page

 This tool took the form of the humble Excel sheet.

-It might be the business analyst in me speaking, but going live with a new IT system is not all that different from releasing a fantasy book.
-And what all projects need is a Go-Live plan.
+It might be the business analyst in me speaking, but going live with a new IT system is not all that different from writing (and publishing) a book.
+At the end of the day, writing a book is a project, and every project needs a Go-Live plan.

 Your book does too.